dr3mro/SqliteServer/README.md

 }%
 ```

-### patient get
+### 🤓 Get a patient
 ```
-curl -X GET -H "Content-Type: application/json" -d @get_patient.json http://172.20.0.2:8080/v1/retrieve -i
+curl -X GET -H "Content-Type: application/json" -d @get_patient.json http://172.20.0.2:8080/v1/patient -i
 ```
-- do a GET request on `/v1/retrieve` with a body contains a JSON with following data
+- do a GET request on `/v1/patient` with a body contains a JSON with following data
 ```
 {
   "id": 100015,